Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning

 \subsection{Resource Utilization}

-To evaluate the effectiveness of embedding strategies, it is essential to analyze how computational resources are utilized across different DCs.
+To evaluate the effectiveness of partitioning strategies, it is essential to analyze how computational resources are utilized across different DCs.
 Proper resource utilization not only ensures efficient operations but also reduces the likelihood of resource fragmentation, which can impact the acceptance rate of future SFC requests.
 This analysis considers two key metrics during peak hours, defined as the time periods with the highest demand for resources: \begin{itemize} \item \textbf{Average Resource Utilization.} The average resource utilization metric provides an overall measure of how effectively the computational resources across all DCs are used during peak hours.
 For a set of DCs \( V_S \), the average resource utilization is defined as:

 A higher value indicates better overall utilization of available resources, while a lower value suggests potential under-utilization. \item \textbf{Perplexity of Load Distribution.} The perplexity of resource utilization quantifies the distribution of resource usage across all DCs during peak hours.
 It reflects the degree of balance in resource allocation, where higher perplexity implies a more uniform distribution and lower perplexity indicates uneven utilization.
-The perplexity is computed as:
+For a set of DCs \( V_S \), the perplexity is computed as:

 where \( p_u \) is the proportion of total utilized resources at DC \( u \), given by:

 A higher perplexity value suggests that resource usage is evenly distributed across DCs, reducing the risk of overloading specific DCs, while a lower value indicates concentration of resource usage in a few DCs. \end{itemize}